-Jon Ayon is a Mestizx (Comcáac/Opata/Pipil/Xicanx/Salvadoreñx) filmmaker from LA.
+Jon Ayon is a Mestizx (Comcáac/Opata/Pipil/Xicano/Salvadoreño) filmmaker from LA.
 He began his career directing music videos for punk & indie bands in the Pacific Northwest.
-In Oakland, he worked as a Camera Operator and Editor for KDOL-TV & graduated from San Francisco State University’s School of Cinema and an MFA in Documentary from Stanford University.
-His work has earned him awards from The Annenberg Foundation, The Caucus for Producers, Writers, & Directors, The SF Emmys, and American Zoetrope.
-Currently, Ayon is an MFA candidate in the Documentary Film program at Stanford.
-He has worked as an editor on the films Hoodie, The Celine Archive, & Alice Street and as a writer for LOWER BOOM.
+A transplant to Oakland with roots 10 deep, he holds a B.A. from San Francisco State University’s School of Cinema and an MFA in Documentary from Stanford University.
+His work has earned him awards from Francis F Coppola, The Annenberg Foundation, The Caucus for Producers, Writers, & Directors, The SF Emmys, and NewFilmmakers LA.
+He has worked as an editor on the films HOODIE, THE CELINE ARCHIVE, & ALICE STREET and as a writer for LOWER BOOM.
 Ayon’s films highlight issues pertaining to the Latinx Diaspora such as Indigeneity, colonialism, & generational trauma.
-He is a ride or die immigration activist and despises the word illegal.

 Filmmaker’s disclaimer on the use of the word Mestizx: